babel/babel/CONTRIBUTING.md

 <details>
   <summary>More options</summary>
-  Or you can use Yarn
+  Or you can directly use Yarn

   ```sh
   $ yarn node --inspect-brk node_modules/jest/bin/jest.js --runInBand